“Are you ready for your and my Super’s 50th on Monday?”

 An aficionado of Alfas with four doors, Andrew helped me locate the SCM Super a few years ago.

 Next year will mark the beginning of the fourth decade of SCM.

 From its humble beginnings as a two-page mimeographed Alfa Romeo Market Letter, it’s grown to a market-leading publication.
 It never occurred to me back then that I would be creating a job – actually a career – for myself.

 I must first give thanks to all of the hard-working staff at SCM, under the leadership of Executive Editor Chester Allen and Managing Editor Jim Pickering.
 Along with the Read More

 Our Art Director, David Tomaro, has created three possible cover concepts, and we’d like to know which one is your favorite.
 It should all take less than a minute, and your answers help determine the content of our magazine.
-Voting ends Sunday, November 20, at Midnight PST.
+Voting ends Friday, February 3, at Midnight PST.
 If you have any additional thoughts about SCM, regarding either the print magazine or our electronic newsletter, please post them in the comments section below.